BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 In this example, only the value in index 0 is copied because the optional end index is set to `1`.
 The last element in the array remains unchanged.

-I> As with the `fill()` method, if you pass a negative number for any argument to the `copyWithin()` method, the array's length is automatically added to that value to determine the index to use.
+> As with the `fill()` method, if you pass a negative number for any argument to the `copyWithin()` method, the array's length is automatically added to that value to determine the index to use.

 The use cases for `fill()` and `copyWithin()` may not be obvious to you at this point.
 That's because these methods originated on typed arrays and were added to regular arrays for consistency.
 As you'll learn in the next section, however, if you use typed arrays for manipulating the bits of a number, these methods become a lot more useful.